Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/core_documents/CONTRIBUTIONS_AND_NOVELTY.md

 ## The Elevator Pitch

 **One Sentence**:
-"We show that SeizureTransformer's claimed 1 FA/24h becomes 100 FA/24h when evaluated with clinical standards on its training dataset."
+"We show that SeizureTransformer's claimed 1 FA/24h becomes 26.89 FA/24h (OVERLAP) or 136.73 FA/24h (TAES) when evaluated with clinical standards on its training dataset."

 **Three Sentences**:
 "SeizureTransformer won EpilepsyBench with 1 FA/24h but was never evaluated on TUSZ with clinical scoring.
-We reveal 100 FA/24h using Temple's NEDC standard - a 100× gap.
-Scoring methodology alone creates 12× performance differences, highlighting need for standardized evaluation."
+We reveal 26.89 FA/24h using Temple's NEDC OVERLAP standard - a 27× gap.
+Scoring methodology alone creates 3.1× performance differences (vs SzCORE), highlighting need for standardized evaluation."

 **One Paragraph**:
 "State-of-the-art seizure detection models report impressive benchmark performance, but clinical deployment reveals massive gaps.
-We present the first evaluation of SeizureTransformer using Temple's NEDC v6.0.0 clinical standard on TUSZ, revealing 100 false alarms per 24 hours versus the 1 FA/24h achieved on other datasets.
-Our systematic comparison shows scoring methodology alone creates a 12-fold performance difference, with the same predictions yielding anywhere from 8.46 to 137.53 FA/24h depending on the scorer.
+We present the first evaluation of SeizureTransformer using Temple's NEDC v6.0.0 clinical standard on TUSZ, revealing 26.89 false alarms per 24 hours (OVERLAP) versus the 1 FA/24h achieved on other datasets.
+Our systematic comparison shows scoring methodology alone creates a 3.1-fold performance difference, with the same predictions yielding anywhere from 8.59 (SzCORE) to 136.73 (TAES) FA/24h depending on the scorer.
 This work provides reproducible evaluation infrastructure and comprehensive operating points, demonstrating the critical need for dataset-matched clinical evaluation standards in medical AI."